mzattera/v4j/docs/005/index.md

 **TODO** Why pedestaled gallows are not ligature of pedestal + gallow

-### The Slot Alphabet
+# The Slot Alphabet

-**TODO**
+**TODO** s far as we know, this attempt if defining an alphabet is the only one backed up by empirical evidence of Voynich word structure.

 **TODO** Comparison with other alphabets.

 **TODO** Create transcription.

 **TODO** Create HTML version.

 # Conclusions

-  **TODO** Can unstructured an separable be scribe errors?

- - As far as we know, this attempt if defining an alphabet is the only one backed up by empirical evidence of Voynich word structure.
+- Voynich/EVA chars in slot cells constitute a morphological unit (character).

+- It is important both for attacking the cypher and performing statistical analysis to have 1:1 mapping between Voynich and transcription characters.

+- This is the only alphabet that uses data-backed evidence in defining the char-set

 ---

 **Notes**

-<a id="Note1">**{1}**</a> Please notice that it is still controversial what a single character is in Voynichese
-(that is, what group of hand strokes constitute a single character).
-For this reason, different transcription alphabets have been developed.

-We think this analysis provide some support for defining the alphabet used by the author of the Voynich.
+**TODO** Sistemare numeri e riferimenti.

-<a id="Note2">**{2}**</a> Class ['Slots']() has been used to perform this analysis.
+<a id="Note2">**{2}**</a> Class [`Slots`]() has been used to perform this analysis.
 An Excel with its output can be found in the
 [analysis folder]().

 <a id="Note3">**{3}**</a> For a definition of "pedestal", "gallows", and "pedestalled gallows" and a tour of the Voynich script